lugq1990/GCP_tutorial/README.md

 # GCP tutorial
-As cloud computing is more and more important in current software deployment, there are some big Cloud provider, **GCP** is one of them.
-This repository contains some notebooks to explain how to use **GCP** products for tutorial, as there are many products I just focus on some could be explained by **code** or **command line**.
-Also I have added as more clear comments as possible try to add my understanding.
+As cloud computing is more and more important in current software development, there are some big Cloud provider, **GCP** is one of them.
+This repository contains some notebooks to explain how to use **GCP** products with **Python**, as there are many products I just focus on some could be explained by **code** or **command line**.
+Also I have added some comments to add my understanding and tips.

 ## Tutorial Lists